Data Validation: What It Means to MDM

 And, when master data is poor, businesses won’t achieve the levels of flexibility and agility they set out to reach, since they’ll be basing both tactical and strategic decisions on information of sub-par quality.

 The more advanced quality control techniques allow for the use of dynamic business rules.
-These rules can be proactively applied to back-end systems, to ensure that bad information doesn’t enter the environment in the first place.
+These rules can be proactively applied to back-end systems.
+This ensures that bad information doesn’t enter the environment in the first place.
 For example, it can prevent end users from entering client last names that include numbers, or mailing addresses that don’t have enough characters.
-These business rules can also be used to automatically “cleanse” bad data after the fact, instantly reformatting or altering it, based on pre-set guidelines, once it has been discovered.
+These business rules can also be used to automatically “cleanse” bad data after the fact.
+Then instantly reformat or alter it, based on pre-set guidelines, once it has been discovered.

-In order for an MDM initiative to deliver optimum returns, fully-automated controls and validation must be put into place, to ensure that master data is accurate and up-to-date at all times.
-However, these controls must be broad-reaching, governing not only how data is handled once it has been created, but how it is generated and updated throughout its lifecycle.
+In order for an MDM initiative to deliver optimum returns, fully-automated controls and validation must be put into place.
+This ensures that master data is accurate and up-to-date at all times.
+However, these controls must be broad-reaching.
+They must govern not only how data is handled once it has been created.
+But how it is generated and updated throughout its lifecycle.